Zebra Onboarding

 - Published audits: NCC Group 2020, Trail of Bits 2021, and the Zcash Foundation security index.

-If you find a wrong claim, the easiest fix is to open an issue or PR on the onboarding branch of the fork.
-Use the "Edit this page" link at the bottom of each chapter to jump straight to the Markdown source. :::
+Corrections belong on the onboarding branch of the fork as a normal issue or PR.
+The "Edit this page" link at the bottom of each chapter jumps straight to the Markdown source.

 Notation